adlogix/appnexus-oas-java-client/README.md

 ````

 ### Product Service
-ProductService provides all product related operations such as createProduct and getProduct
+ProductService provides all product related operations such as add and getById

 Example
 ```java